athiththan11/hydrogen/README.md

 OPTIONS
-  -R, --replace                           replace h2 datasource -d, --datasource=postgres|mysql|oracle  (required) datasource type -v, --version=5.7                       product version. supported versions are [is >= 5.7]
+  -R, --replace                           replace h2 datasource -d, --datasource=postgres|mysql|oracle  (required) datasource type -v, --version=5.7                       (required) [default: 5.7] product version. supported versions are [is >= 5.7]

 DESCRIPTION
   ...
-  Alter datasource configurations of WSO2 products based on your preference.
+  Alter datasource configurations of WSO2 IS products based on your preference.

-  As of now, Hydrogen only supports replacing the default H2 datasource with a variety of available datasources supported.
+  As of now, Hydrogen only supports replacing the default H2 datasource with a variety of available supported datasource models.
 To replace the default shipped H2 datasource, use --replace (-R) and pass supported datasource with --datasource flag (--datasource mysql).

-EXAMPLE
+EXAMPLES
   Replace H2 with Postgres
   $ hydrogen datasource:is -R -v 5.7 -d postgres
+  Replace H2 with MySQL
+  $ hydrogen datasource:is -R -v 5.7 -d mysql
+  Replace H2 with Oracle
+  $ hydrogen datasource:is -R -v 5.7 -d oracle
 ```

 ### Distribute